sanfinity-Iot/openremote/Developer-Guide:-Connecting-Protocol-adaptors-with-Agents.md

 The Agent asset is special: you create it to connect some services or devices to the OpenRemote context, so you can manage them as assets, too.
 It's the glue in OpenRemote that lets you connect external services to the asset model, you connect sensors and actuators.

-An agent may be running locally or remotely on a gateway that is closer to the devices you want to connect (TODO: Unsupported remote connections).
+An agent may be running locally or remotely on a gateway that is closer to the devices you want to connect.
 The asset details in the OpenRemote context representing your devices and services reflect the latest known state of the things you have deployed in the field.

 Protocols are a main extension point of OpenRemote, they translate the messages from and to external systems into reads and writes of the assets and attribute values used by OpenRemote.